thindil/steamsky/bin/doc/MODDING.md

   from *data/game.dat* file.
 - Tags `flags`: Various info about faction (optional tag).
 - Attribute `name`: name of flag.
-Possible values: `nogender` faction don't have genders and use male names as default
+Possible values: `nogender` faction don't have genders and use male names as default, "diseaseimmune" faction members cannot become ill, no disease event for this faction

 ## Stories